 Representatives of Deloitte & Touche LLP, the Company's independent registered public accounting firm, are expected to be present at the Annual Meeting.
 They will have the opportunity to make a statement at the meeting if they desire to do so and are expected to be available to respond to appropriate questions.
-For information regarding fees paid to Ernst & Young LLP, see "Audit Fees" above.
+For information regarding fees paid to Deloitte & Touche LLP, see "Audit Fees" above

-The Audit Committee believes that periodic rotation of the independent registered public accounting firm and the choice of Deloitte & Touche LLP to serve as external auditor is in the best interests of the Company and its shareholders.
+The Audit Committee believes that the choice of Deloitte & Touche LLP to serve as external auditor is in the best interests of the Company and its shareholders.

-The Board of Directors Recommends that You Vote "FOR" the Ratification of Deloitte & Touche LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2022.
+The Board of Directors Recommends that You Vote "FOR" the Ratification of Deloitte & Touche LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2023.

-Visteon Corporation 2022 Proxy Statement
+Visteon Corporation 2023 Proxy Statement